Qingyang, Gansu: Economy

-In 2004 Qingyang's GDP was 8.014 Billion RMB, 11.6% growth over the previous year.
-Average annual urban income was 5130 RMB, rural was 1428 RMB.
+In 2022 Qingyang's GDP was 102.226 billion RMB, 4.4 % growth over the previous year.
+12.2 % of GDP was generated by the primary sector, 54.0% by the secondary sector and 33.8% by the tertiary sector.
+The per capita income was 22,878 RMB, for urban residents 37,585 RMB and for rural residents 12,276 RMB.

 Petroleum and natural gas are the backbone of Qingyang's economy.
-Agricultural products include donkeys, Huan County sheep, cattle, Jin jujubes, milk, apricots and other fruits, vegetables, and berries.
+Agricultural products include grains, donkeys, Huan County sheep, cattle, dates, milk, apples, apricots and other fruits, vegetables, and berries.
 69 different kinds of Chinese medicinal plants and herbs are collected or grown here, 25 of which are exported.